benghancock/calscrape/README.rst

 Usage
 =====

-CalScrape currently has one big limitation: it currently only provides data from the District Court for the North District of California in San Francisco.
-That said, work has been done to keep the codebase modular enough to easily bolt on parsers for additional courts.
+CalScrape currently has one big limitation: it only provides data from the District Court for the North District of California in San Francisco.
+That said, work has been done to keep the codebase modular enough to bolt on parsers for additional courts with relative ease.
 This being an open-source project, feel free to suggest courts that you think should be added!

 When you run ``calscrape`` on the command line, your machine interacts with the court's website.
 In general, it runs very fast.
 However, in order not to cause